 - CRICOS code 048380J

-The Doctor of Philosophy requires the submission and successful examination of a thesis of up to 100,000 words.
+The Doctor of Philosophy requires completion of a research project that demonstrates a significant and original contribution to knowledge in the field of study.
+This includes the submission and successful examination of a thesis of up to 100,000 words.

 For more information see: http://www.anu.edu.au/students/program-administration/costs-fees

 For further information on International Tuition Fees see: https://www.anu.edu.au/students/program-administration/fees-payments/international-tuition-fees

 All students are required to pay the Services and amenities fee (SA Fee)

 The annual indicative fee provides an estimate of the program tuition fees for international students and domestic students (where applicable).
 The annual indicative fee for a program is based on the standard full-time enrolment load of 48 units per year (unless the program duration is less than 48 units).
 Fees for courses vary by discipline meaning that the fees for a program can vary depending on the courses selected.
 Course fees are reviewed on an annual basis and typically will increase from year to year.
 The tuition fees payable are dependent on the year of commencement and the courses selected and are subject to increase during the period of study.

 For further information on Fees and Payment please see: https://www.anu.edu.au/students/program-administration/fees-payments